 Spinal conditions, including post-fusion outcomes, are rated under 38 CFR § 4.71a, focusing primarily on the resultant range of motion and functional limitations.

-The VA assigns ratings from 10% to 100%, reflecting the extent of the condition’s impact on the veteran’s life.
+VA assigns spinal fusion ratings of 10%, 20%, 30%, 40%, 50% or 100%, reflecting the extent of the condition’s impact on the veteran’s life.

 Veterans should understand that: